bormaxi8080/starred/README.md

 - [securebinary/firebaseExploiter](https://github.com/securebinary/firebaseExploiter) - FirebaseExploiter is a vulnerability discovery tool that discovers Firebase Database which are open and can be exploitable.
 Primarily built for mass hunting bug bounties and for penetration testing.
 - [qdm12/gluetun](https://github.com/qdm12/gluetun) - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.
 - [nullt3r/udpx](https://github.com/nullt3r/udpx) - Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be
-- [devploit/nomore403](https://github.com/devploit/nomore403) - Advanced tool for bypassing 403/40X restrictions in web applications.
+- [devploit/nomore403](https://github.com/devploit/nomore403) - 🚫 Advanced tool for security researchers to bypass 403/40X restrictions through smart techniques and adaptive request manipulation.
+Fast.
+Precise.
+Effective.
 - [nakabonne/pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices
 - [sensepost/gowitness](https://github.com/sensepost/gowitness) - 🔍 gowitness - a golang, web screenshot utility using Chrome Headless
 - [chenjiandongx/sniffer](https://github.com/chenjiandongx/sniffer) - 🤒   A modern alternative network traffic sniffer.